 - Most children who fall and bite their lower lip have 2 cuts.
 They have cuts to both the outside and inside of the lip.

 - Catching the lower lip between the upper and lower teeth causes the 2 cuts.
 This tends to happen in children with an overbite.

-- These small cuts do not connect with each other.
+- Most of these small cuts do not connect with each other.